CZGITEE/EE260_Final/README.md

 *Fused view  with red arrow highlighting the pedestrian and major surrounding buildings through route.*

-### Conclusive Overview:
+### Summary:
- - Generate data after running the CARLA simulator.
+ - Generate data using the CARLA simulator
  - Export sensor data to disk
- - Camera data goes to OpenCV to detect and match keypoints between frames
+ - Process camera data with OpenCV to detect and match keypoints between frames
- - Keypoint matches are used through odometry to estimate trajectory
+ - Use keypoint matches for odometry to estimate the vehicle's trajectory
- - LiDAR data goes to Open3D to create a 3D point cloud of environment
+ - Process LiDAR data with Open3D to create a 3D point cloud of the environment
- - 3D point cloud visualized to analyze the spatial layout
+ - Visualize the 3D point cloud to analyze the spatial layout
- - Combine the estimated trajectory with the point cloud to perform SLAM
+ - Integrate the estimated trajectory with the point cloud to perform SLAM
- - SLAM provides a comprehensive view of the vehicle's path and its environment
+ - Use SLAM to provide a comprehensive view of the vehicle's path and its environment

 ### Notebook Descriptions:
  - FinalProj_Main.ipynb